kworam/ProcScript/README.md

 It has two blocks of code: the first block writes the value of the `input1` to the console and the second block sets the value of `output1` to "Hello World!".

 `PS.defineProc()` registers *MyFirstProc* with the ProcScript framework and returns the MyFirstProc constructor function.
-You can use this constructor function to create and run instances of *MyFirstProc* like this:
+Use the constructor function to create and run instances of *MyFirstProc* like this:

 	var procInstance = new MyFirstProc({input1: "Hi Mom!"});
 	procInstance.run();